 Help Finding a Doctor

 Few doctors are familiar with diagnosing and helping people manage HAE.
-If you need help finding a doctor who knows about HAE, the US Hereditary Angioedema Association (HAEA) provides a simple online tool that can help.
+If you need help finding a doctor who knows about HAE, the HAEA provides a simple online tool that can help.